 While increasing attention is being paid to the health effects of brain injury, the role that pituitary dysfunction may play in patients’ health after TBI remains underappreciated.
 Pituitary deficiencies are seen at higher rates in patients who have sustained TBI, impact health and quality of life, and, untreated, are associated with increased morbidity and mortality – and they can be diagnosed, and replaced.
 The overlap in symptoms seen in pituitary deficiencies and symptoms seen following TBI, and the potential clinical benefit of identifying hypopituitarism, make it particularly important to be aware of patterns that may suggest pituitary dysfunction.
 This talk will review the current understanding of pituitary dysfunction following TBI, the clinical relevance of pituitary axes, and a practical approach to clinical care.

-Neuro Complications after Traumatic Brain Injury
+Neurological Complications after Traumatic Brain Injury

-Presented by Dr. Kirk Lercher
+Presented by Kirk Lercher, MD